janwww/motion-instructor/README.md

 ### Abstract
 Learning complex movements can be a time-consuming process, but it is necessary for the mastery of activities like Karate Kata, Yoga and dance choreographies.
-It is important to have a teacher in person to demonstrate the correct pose sequences step by step and correct errors in the student’s body postures.
+It is important to have a teacher to demonstrate the correct pose sequences step by step and correct errors in the student’s body postures.
 In-person sessions can be impractical due to epidemics or travel distance, while videos make it hard to see the 3D postures of the teacher and of the students.
 As an alternative, we propose the teaching of poses in Augmented Reality (AR) with a virtual teacher and 3D avatars.
-Our focus was on dancing, but it can easily be adapted for other activities.
+The focus of our project was on dancing, but it can easily be adapted for other activities.

 <p align="center">
 <img src="images/train.gif">